6 Things You Shouldn't Say to Parents of a Gay Child

 That's why I recommended that they watch the exquisitely moving documentary, , so they could experience the love story of a real-life gay couple.
 I had seen it long before my son came out, and it had stayed with me ever since.
 Those who watched the film thanked me for suggesting it, saying it made them cry and expanded their hearts as well as their minds.
 Bridegroom

-When my in-laws and other relatives said about my son, "I'm praying for him," it felt anything but warm, loving, and Christ-like.
-It seemed judgmental in a passive-aggressive way.
-It was obvious their prayers were asking God to turn my son straight.
-My prayers, on the hand, were asking God to make them more loving, accepting, and supportive.
+My in-laws and other relatives often told me, "I'm praying for him."
+Yet, their words didn't strike me as warm, loving, and Christ-like.
+It was obvious that their prayers were asking God to turn my son straight.
+Mine, on the other hand, were asking God to make them more loving, accepting, and supportive.

 3. How Long Has He Been Keeping This Secret?